adobe/helix-importer-ui/importer-guidelines.md

 This simply transforms the image srcs to use the proxy: `https://www.sample.com/images/helloworld.png` becomes `http://localhost:3001/images/helloworld.png?host=https://www.sample.com`

-### Javascript or not Javascript: memory consumption
+### JavaScript or not JavaScript: memory consumption

-Disabling Javascript in the option is the best solution for speed and memory consumption.
+Disabling JavaScript in the option is the best solution for speed and memory consumption.
 You can then import thousands of pages.
-With Javascript enabled, things become more complicated for the browser.
+With JavaScript enabled, things become more complicated for the browser.
 It depends on the amount of code to load and execute, but in general, you can only import around one hundred pages before the browser crashes (too much memory consumed).

-Having Javascript enabled is usually required to capture content which is dynamically loaded which is 100% of the cases with SPA (React, Angular...).
+Having JavaScript enabled is usually required to capture content which is dynamically loaded which is 100% of the cases with SPA (React, Angular...).
 In this case, you need to create a small set of pages to import, run the import and reload the full browser window to flush the memory and run the next batch.

 We might also work on a cli version of the importer (see https://github.com/adobe/helix-importer/issues/23) where memory could be handled properly.

 ## Tips and tricks

 Every new project has its own collection of new use cases which might be totally new.
-Here is a collection of tips and tricks based on things we have seens so far or known limitations.
+Here is a collection of tips and tricks based on things we have seen so far or known limitations.

 - Update the host of all the links during the import to match "https://main--<repo>--<ref>.hlx.page".
-This allow the naviguation on preview / live and the product domain.
+This allows navigation on preview / live and the product domain.
 - In most of the cases, importing the homepage is useless because it is unique and different from the rest.
 Find sets of pages that are similar, this is where it makes most sense to write some code to import them.
 - Use the browser `console.log`, there might be some explicit import errors.
 - Use the import opportunity to append the Metadata block to all your pages - they tend to be forgotten but are key for SEO.
 - Linked images are not supported by Online Word thus they will be converted to image + link in Word.
-- Reuse the DOM elements from the orignal page, no need to re-create complete DOM structures, especially if the Markdown is what you need.
+- Reuse the DOM elements from the original page, no need to re-create complete DOM structures, especially if the Markdown is what you need.
 Example: Text in a `div` will become a paragraph, no need to create a `p` tag and replace the `div`.
 More generally, the DOM can be dirty, as long as the output Markdown looks as expected, it does not matter.
-- If you import multiple page "types" for the project, you cannot either handle them in the same `import.js` file or have one `import-<type>.js` file per type (or any filename convention you lie).
+- If you import multiple page "types" for the project, you can either handle them in the same `import.js` file or have one `import-<type>.js` file per type (or any filename convention you like).
 Use the UI options to point to a different import filename.

 ## Debugging

-  If you experience some deep nested Javascript exception, you can run the importer ui in developer mode, JS files will not be minified and obfuscated.
+  If you experience some deeply nested JavaScript exception, you can run the importer UI in developer mode, JS files will not be minified and obfuscated.
 Just run in the `/tools/importer/helix-importer-ui` folder:

   ```bash
   npm run build:dev
   ```

- And reload the importer ui browser window.
+ And reload the importer UI browser window.

- ℹ️ If you want to make and/or propose changes in the `helix-importer` package (a dependency for `helix-importer-ui`, following additional steps would be needed:
+ ℹ️ If you want to make and/or propose changes in the `helix-importer` package (a dependency for `helix-importer-ui`), the following additional steps would be needed:
    1. check-out https://github.com/adobe/helix-importer
    1. execute `npm i` in the repository root
    1. execute `npm link`